 Understanding our history acknowledges the agony and shame of our present – a vital step in fixing what’s broken.

-I want a sense of home for my children.
+As a multiracial family, I want a sense of home for my children.
 I want them to feel like they belong to a community who accepts them.
 I don’t want my children to grow up feeling the way I did – like aliens in their birth land with no where else to go, unwelcome and resented on every single square inch of this planet.

 So for now, we read books.
 We read books about our history that break our hearts.
 We focus on gratitude for what we’ve inherited.
 And responsibility for what we need to pay back.
 All of these, together, show us ways to heal the future.